 AttributedThreatActorsType Class

 The AttributedThreatActorsType class specifies a list of one or more Threat Actors that have been attributed to the Incident.
-It extends the GenericRelationShipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).
+It extends the GenericRelationshipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).

-The UML digram corresponding to the AttributedThreatActorsType class is shown in Figure 3-8.
+The UML diagram corresponding to the AttributedThreatActorsType class is shown in Figure 3-8.

 Figure 3-8.
 UML diagram of the AttributedThreatActorType class